nb1400132-hash/discord-anti-nuke-bot/nb1400132-hash/discord-anti-nuke-bot/README.md

 ## How It Works

+1. **State Caching**: Every 5 minutes, the bot caches all channels, roles, and server settings with full details (permissions, positions, colors, etc.)
-1. **Action Detection**: The bot monitors server audit logs for specific actions
+2. **Action Detection**: The bot monitors server audit logs in real-time for specific actions
-2. **Rate Tracking**: Each action is logged with a timestamp
+3. **Rate Tracking**: Each action is logged with a timestamp in the database
-3. **Limit Checking**: When an action occurs, the bot counts recent actions within the timeframe
+4. **Limit Checking**: When an action occurs, the bot counts recent actions within the configured timeframe
-4. **Punishment**: If the count exceeds the limit, the configured punishment is applied
+5. **Punishment & Revert**: If the count exceeds the limit:
+   - If the user has a lower role than the bot: Apply configured punishment (ban/kick/clear roles/timeout)
+   - If the user has a higher role than the bot: Cannot punish but will still revert destructive actions
+   - **Revert Actions**: Automatically undo destructive changes:
+     - Deleted channels → Recreated with original permissions, position, settings
+     - Created channels → Deleted immediately
+     - Deleted roles → Recreated with original permissions, color, position
+     - Created roles → Deleted immediately
+     - Banned members → Unbanned
+     - Server name/vanity changes → Reverted to previous values
-5. **Whitelist Protection**: Server owner and whitelisted users are immune
+6. **Whitelist Protection**: Server owner and whitelisted users are immune to all checks
-6. **Bot Protection**: When a bot is added and the limit is exceeded, both the bot and the user who added it are punished
+7. **Bot Protection**: When a bot is added and the limit is exceeded, both the bot and the user who added it are punished

 ## Example Configuration